-If you are using a separate MGS and want to keep other file systems defined on that MGS, then set the "writeconf" flag1 on the MDT for that file system.
-The "writeconf" flag causes the config logs to be erased - they are regenerated the next time the servers start.
+If you are using a separate MGS and want to keep other filesystems defined on that MGS, then set the writeconf flag on the MDT for that filesystem.
+The writeconf flag causes the configuration logs to be erased; they are regenerated the next time the servers start.

-To set the "writeconf" flag on the MDT:
+To set the writeconf flag on the MDT:

-1 Unmount all clients/servers using this file system, run:
+1. Unmount all clients/servers using this filesystem, run:

-'''

-$ umount /mnt/lustre
+\$ umount /mnt/lustre

-'''

-2 Erase the file system and, presumably, replace it with another file system, run:
+2. Erase the filesystem and, presumably, replace it with another filesystem, run:

-'''

-$ mkfs.lustre -reformat --fsname spfs --mdt --mgs /dev/sda
+\$ mkfs.lustre -reformat --fsname spfs --mdt --mgs /dev/sda

-'''

-3 If you have a separate MGS (that you do not want to reformat), then add the "writeconf" flag to mkfs.lustre on the MDT, run:
+3. If you have a separate MGS (that you do not want to reformat), then add the "writeconf" flag to mkfs.lustre on the MDT, run: